 - 1/2 teaspoon spirulina see Recipe Notes

-Place warm and room temperature (no cold) liquid ingredients in large bowl and mix: coconut butter, (sweetener if doing GAPS or maple syrup variation), melted coconut oil, eggs and full fat milk.
+Place warm and room temperature (no cold) liquid ingredients in large bowl and mix: coconut butter, (sweetener if doing GAPS or maple syrup variation), melted coconut oil, eggs, full fat milk and optional peppermint oil.

 - In medium size bowl, stir together dry ingredients: sweetener (if doing Keto or coconut sugar version), cocoa powder, coconut flour, gelatin, baking soda and sea salt.

 - Add dry ingredients to wet ingredients.
 Stir to combine; do not over-mix.
 Scoop about 2 ounces batter into each muffin slot.

 - Bake in preheated oven 25 minutes.
 Test for doneness with toothpick; look for moist crumbs adhering.
 Remove from oven.
 Cool.